enforser/LinuxFCM/README.md

   - 7z
   - RAR
   - and more

 LinuxFCM combines compression tools to provide the ability to harness their capabilities all in one spot.

+test